RaccoonlabDev/docs/doc/programmer_sniffer/README.md

 - USB-UAVCAN adapter to connect your PC to UAVCAN bus with SLCAN for real-time monitoring of CAN bus and UAVCAN transfer dissection with [uavcan_gui_tool](https://github.com/UAVCAN/gui_tool)
 - SWD programmer to update the firmware of your UAVCAN nodes.

 This device is mainly intended for developers in robotics (UAV, UGV, AUV, USV, etc.), working with UAVCAN and PX4/Ardupilot.
-But it might be used for sniffering CAN-bus and programming any other microcontoller as well.
+But it might be used for sniffing CAN-bus and programming other microcontroller as well.

 ![programmer_sniffer](programmer_sniffer.png?raw=true "programmer_sniffer")